-- 51.1 The Secretary shall not issue a certificate authorizing the payment of money by virtue of a motion or resolution, unless the motion or resolution is voted for by a majority of the whole Senate on a roll call vote. - 22.29 51.2 The Secretary and the Engrossing Secretary shall correct all mistakes in numbering the sections and reference to them, whether the errors occur in the original bill or are caused by amendments to it. - 22.32 51.3 The Secretary is the agent of the Senate for the purchase of supplies and services.
-The Secretary's records on purchase of supplies and services are open for inspection.
+- 51.1 The Secretary shall not issue a certificate authorizing the payment of money by virtue of a motion or resolution, unless the motion or resolution is voted for by a majority of the whole Senate on a roll call vote. - 51.2 The Secretary and the Engrossing Secretary shall correct all mistakes in numbering the sections and reference to them, whether the errors occur in the original bill or are caused by amendments to it. - 51.3 The Secretary is the agent of the Senate for the purchase of supplies and services.
+The Secretary's records on purchase of supplies and services are open for inspection. - 51.4 The Secretary shall adopt administrative controls to ensure that each member is accountable for the member's own long distance telephone calls and that Senate telephones are used only for Senate business. - 51.5 By the 15th day of April, July, October, and January of each year, the Secretary shall submit a detailed report of Senate expenditures during the previous quarter to the Committee on Rules and Administration. - 23.23 51.6 The Secretary's public records may be inspected during normal business hours.